All Practice Exams

 Can I walk in to test without an appointment in Kentucky?

 No. Kentucky states that all applicants must have a scheduled appointment and that walk-ins are not accepted.
-Candidates are also instructed to arrive 10 minutes early with government-issued photo ID.
+Current exam-site guidance tells candidates to arrive 15 minutes early with government-issued photo ID.

 What prelicensing and background items are commonly required before scheduling?